gambitproject/gambit/doc/install.rst

     This can be done in ``System Preferences > Security & Privacy`` (see `Apple's documentation <https://support.apple.com/en-gb/guide/mac-help/mchleab3a043/mac>`_ for more details).

-    If your administration privileges prevent this, try the Homebrew installation method below, or build from source as described in the :ref:`developer build instructions <build-mac>`.
+    If your administration privileges prevent this, try the Homebrew installation method below, or build from source as described in the :ref:`developer build instructions <building-from-source>`.

 .. dropdown:: Install on macOS via Homebrew
    :class-container: sd-border-0